-North America formed 12% of the global market, as greater numbers of businesses relied on e-commerce for their procurement needs.
+North America formed 12% of the global e-commerce market in terms of the revenue, as greater numbers of businesses relied on e-commerce for their procurement needs.
 North American B2B e-commerce will grow at a compound annual growth rate of 20.7% from \$1.77 trillion in 2020 to \$4.53 trillion in 2025.